Hal-stack8/Hackathon-1/README.md

 ### 🔹 Educational Background
 A clear account of my academic path and how it empowers my multidisciplinary approach.
+You can find out more about my educational background[In my CV](tmz.html)

 ### 🔹 Contact Section
 If you’re ready for substance over surface — I’m reachable.